 Yes, employer contributions to employee benefit packages should be included within the costs for the benefits insurance line.

 How can organizations account for part time employees when determining a billing rate?

-For part-time permanent employees, enter the hours to be worked by the employee, in terms of a part of a full-time equivalent (FTE), in the Yearly Hours Worked box on the billing rate spreadsheet (i.e. if the employee is employed at ½ FTE, enter 1044 in the Yearly Hours Worked box).
-For short-term seasonal/intern employees, you have the option to include them on the billing rate spreadsheet or use the modified base rate (salary, benefits, and leave) to charge their time worked to grants.
+For part-time permanent employees, enter the hours to be worked by the employee, in terms of a part of a full-time equivalent (FTE), in the Yearly Hours Worked box on the billing rate template (i.e. if the employee is employed at ½ FTE, enter 1044 in the Yearly Hours Worked box).
+For short-term seasonal/intern employees, you have the option to include them on the billing rate template or use the modified base rate (wages, benefits, and leave) to charge their time worked to grants.

 Should you choose, how can you use the billing rate template to account for overtime?

 If the employee is paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in Yearly Hours Based on FTEs and enter the effective hourly rate ([annual wages + overtime pay] / [2088 + overtime hours]) in the Base Rate field.
 If the employee is not paid overtime, enter the total hours worked by the employee (2088 + overtime hours) in the Yearly Hours field and enter the effective hourly rate (annual wages / [2088 + extra hours]) in the Base Rate field.
 This is also applicable to salaried or hourly employees.